CHACHA0044/Feedback-bot/README.md

 ## 📄 License

-ISC License - Feel free to use and modify
+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)** — you are free to use, modify, and distribute this software under the same license terms.

 ---